RevatureLessley/1704-jta/CommonInterviewProblems/CommonProblems/README.md

 # Solutions To Common Interview Questions

-This is a Maven Project where I can solve common interview questions, as well as practice what I have learned through out my time at Revature.
+This is a Project where I solve common interview questions, as well as practice what I have learned through out my time at Revature.

 ## Running this application